 In the role of dance instructor Mr. Bodalink, Lloyd’s affable sanity is a striking contrast with most of his previous characters.
 He effortlessly exudes authority and moves with enough swiftness and vibrancy to make himself entirely credible in the role.
 Chaplin’s script overflows with gloriously poetic dialogue (“What a sad business, being funny,” “Life is a desire, not a meaning”), yet the sequences of performance—both comedy and dance—allows the director to tell his story purely through visuals, as in a silent film.
 Though he would go on to make two more features, “Limelight” does feel like a final work in many ways.
 Lloyd interpreted it as the story of Chaplin and his own young wife, Oona, whose children (including future star Geraldine) turn up as street urchins in the film’s first scene.

 In the same year he made “Limelight,” Lloyd also directed an episode of the TV series, “Omnibus,” about the early years of Abraham Lincoln.
 Royal Dano played Lincoln, Joanne Woodward played Ann Rutledge and the script was written by James Agee.
-Filling the role of second unit director was a little-known filmmaker who had made one visually interesting yet deeply flawed feature that failed to impress viewers (including Lloyd).
+Filling the role of second unit director was a little-known filmmaker who had made one visually interesting yet deeply flawed feature that failed to impress viewers (including Lloyd, according to his Emmy TV Awards interview).
 His name was Stanley Kubrick.

 Lloyd & Weir